DataverseLabs/pyinterpolate/CONTRIBUTION.md

 In short, when you submit code changes, your submissions are understood to be under the same [BSD 3-Clause "New" or "Revised" License] that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/szymon-datalions/pyinterpolate/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by opening a new issue.

 ## Write bug reports with detail, background, and sample code
 [This is an example](https://github.com/szymon-datalions/pyinterpolate/issues/4)